-It's a common yet mistaken assumption that the only After Effects Professional users who have any business using 32-bit mode are artists working on big-budget blockbuster films.
-The reality is that anyone using After Effects CS3 can benefit from the 32-bit HDR pipeline.
+It's a common yet mistaken assumption that the only After Effects users who have any business using 32-bit mode are artists working on big-budget blockbuster films.
+The reality is that anyone using After Effects CS6 can benefit from the 32-bit HDR pipeline.
 Not only does 32-bit mode mean more colors and more accuracy than the 8-bit or 16-bit modes, it also means that the behavior of light and color in After Effects is remarkably similar to the behavior in the natural world.
-In this tutorial, you'll explore how 32-pbc images preserve the full range of light data, and how the same principals apply whether or not you're starting with a 32-bit source.
+32-pbc images preserve the full range of light data, and the same principles apply whether or not you're starting with a 32-bit source.